1975 British Hard Court Championships

 The 1975 British Hard Court Championships, also known by its sponsored name Coca-Cola British Hard Court Championships, was a combined men's and women's tennis tournament played on outdoor clay courts at The West Hants Club in Bournemouth, England.
-The event was part of the Grand Prix circuit and categorized as B class.
+The men's event was part of the Grand Prix circuit and categorized as B class.
+The women's event was part of the ILTF Independent Tour.
 It was the 46th edition of the tournament and was held from 12 May through 18 May 1975.
 Manuel Orantes and Janet Newberry won the singles titles.